-The company became public as late as 2012 and initiated a dividend immediately, and raised it every year until it was kept steady in 2019.
+The company became public as late as 2012, initiated a dividend immediately, and raised it every year until it remained steady in 2019.
 You can expect about one-third of the earnings to be distributed.

 Siili is a digital and consulting business with services within strategy consulting, design/user experience, e-commerce, data/analytics, and software automation.
 It’s a small company with about 100 million euro in sales, but annual growth been consistent at 14%.
 Finland is 86% of the sales, while the rest is mainly in the EU.